 Foremost vs. Farmers

 Farmers is Foremost's parent company and might be ideal for those who do not need specialty insurance for their home or car.
-Farmers offers all standard auto insurance coverages, plus a wide variety of endorsements and discounts.
+Farmers offers all standard auto insurance coverage types, plus a wide variety of endorsements and discounts.
 Farmers also has a more documented customer service history, which may appeal to customers seeking a good customer experience.
 Unfortunately, Farmers is not available in all states.

 Learn more: Farmers Insurance review